Texans win without Stroud, beating Titans 19-16 on Fairbairn’s 54-yard field goal in OT

 NASHVILLE, Tenn.
+(AP)The Houston Texans gave themselves a confidence boost winning without injured quarterback C.J.
+Stroud and several other key players.

+In the process, the Texans took a step toward possibly ending their playoff drought under first-year coach DeMeco Ryans.

-(AP) — Ka’imi Fairbairn kicked a 54-yard field goal as time expired in overtime and the Houston Texans rallied from a 13-point deficit without C.J.
-Stroud to beat the Tennessee Titans 19-16 Sunday.
+Ka’imi Fairbairn kicked a 54-yard field goal as time expired in overtime and the Texans – with backup Case Keenum at quarterback – rallied from a 13-point deficit to beat the Tennessee Titans 19-16 Sunday.

+“Man, we know Kai can kick it, so that’s all we were preaching,” said Texans running back Devin Singletary, whose 34-yard touchdown in OT was wiped out by a holding call.
+“Just get across midfield.
+If we can’t get a touchdown, give him a chance.
+And we gave him a chance and he came through for us.”

+Houston (8-6) entered the day one spot outside of the AFC’s seven-team playoff field.
+The Texans kept pace with AFC South rival Indianapolis (8-6), who they visit in the regular-season finale.

+“It could have been a lot worse, but I think I’ll be all right,” Levis said.

-Fairbairn, in his first game back after missing the last five with an injured quadriceps muscle, helped the Texans claw back.
+Fairbairn had just missed the last five with an injured quadriceps muscle, and he helped the Texans claw back.
 He made field goals of 23, 27 and 53 yards as the offense stalled close to the goal line.

 Keenum drove the Texans to their lone touchdown with 3:03 left, helping tie it at 16 and force overtime.
 He found Noah Brown for a 3-yard TD pass.

-The loss clinched the second consecutive losing season for the Titans in coach Mike Vrabel’s six seasons.

-The Texans also spoiled Tennessee’s day wearing wearing their Oilers’ throwbacks against the team that replaced them in Houston.
-The oil derrick logo team founder Bud Adams brought with him to Tennessee in 1997 was at midfield with the Oilers’ nickname in both end zones and decorated the walls along the field.
+The Texans also spoiled a day where the Titans wore their Oilers’ throwbacks against the team that replaced them in Houston.
+The oil derrick logo team founder Bud Adams brought with him to Tennessee in 1997 was at midfield with that nickname in both end zones and decorating the walls along the field.

 Vrabel even wore a cowboy hat in honor of late Oilers coach Bum Phillips.
 Vrabel wore the hat to the stadium, on the field during pregame warmups and in the tunnel as his Titans ran onto the field before kickoff.